-> If this is the case, you can still get tested through a private pathology lab such as Nutripath or Integrated Health.
-This usually requires a referral from a health care practitioner such as a naturopath or a nutritional medicine practitioner like me.
+If this is the case, you can still get tested through a private pathology lab such as Nutripath or Integrated Health.
+This usually requires a referral from a health care practitioner such as a naturopath or a nutritional medicine practitioner.
 I am not aware of any single MTHFR gene tests that you can self-refer for in Australia at this time (in other countries this may be different).

-> If you can’t find a way to get an isolated MTHFR gene test, the good news is that the comprehensive genetic panels I recommend are all self-referred (i.e. you don’t need a cooperative doctor) and all include MTHFR genes.
+If you can’t find a way to get an isolated MTHFR gene test, the good news is that the comprehensive genetic panels I recommend are all self-referred (i.e. you don’t need a cooperative doctor) and all include MTHFR genes.

 Certain private pathology labs can perform MTHFR Tests using finger prick, saliva test or cheek swab.